-The Patrick Heath Public Library provides circulation services to over 15,000 City of Boerne residents, over 42,000 Kendall County residents, and approximately 34,000 outside the county.
-The library is located at the intersection of North Main Street and Johns Road on the north side the City.
-The two-story library was constructed in 2011 and is around 30,250 square feet.
+The Patrick Heath Public Library provides services to over 42,000 Kendall County residents, and approximately 2,500 outside the county.
+The library is located at the intersection of North Main Street and Johns Road on the north side of the City.
+The two-story library was constructed in 2011 and is 30,250 square feet.
 The first floor consists of youth services with an activity room, gallery, popular materials, and community room.
-The second floor contains young adult services, study rooms, conference room, and local and family history archives.
-As technology progresses, some residents use only e-resources instead of traditional books.
-To meet this growing demand, the City is planning on creating a 24-hour library that includes a kiosk with only digital resources.
+The second floor contains adult collections, young adult services, study rooms, conference room, and local and family history archives.
+In recent years, the library has met the growing demand of users wanting e-resources by adding several digital systems and context.

 In addition to library resources, the facility also offers programs, exhibits, and events.
 Storytimes, after school programs, and monthly and seasonal events are other activities that are offered for children.
 Teen and adult activities are also offered including monthly book discussion groups, and monthly Magical History Tours and lifelong learning activities.
 The library offers family events including seasonal entertainment, Boerne Book and Arts Festival, and Get Fit Boerne.

 Library staff currently includes one director, one assistant director, three librarians, eight library aides, one coordinator, and four assistants.
-To meet future needs of the growing community in Boerne, the library plans to build a shared or limited services branch either in the south or west part of the City.
-A bookmobile is also being considered as an additional service for the community.
+To meet future needs of the growing community in Boerne, the library plans to build a shared or limited services branch either in the south or east part of the City.
+A bookmobile and 24-hour library kiosk are also being considered as additional services for the community.